About

 Longer Bio

 To date, I have written more than ninety books for kids, along with dozens of articles, some for children and some for everyone.
-My books have received many honors, including a Riverby Award for Excellence in Nature Writing, a Green Earth Book Honor, a Green Prize for Sustainable Literature, a National Council of Teachers of English Notable designation, multiple starred reviews, and spots on numerous state book lists.
+My books have received many honors, including a Riverby Award for Excellence in Nature Writing, a Green Earth Book Honor, a Green Prize for Sustainable Literature, a National Council of Teachers of English Notable designation, starred reviews, and spots on many state book lists.

 I’m a member of the National Association of Science Writers, SCBWI, and The Poet’s Garage, a collective of professional children’s poets.
 I’m represented by Sarah Stephens at Red Fox Literary.

-I live in State College, Pennsylvania, with my husband — jazz composer Rick Hirsch — where we raised three wonderful daughters.
+I live in State College, Pennsylvania, with my husband — jazz composer and arranger Rick Hirsch — where we raised our three wonderful daughters.
 Anna is a writer and yoga teacher living in Philadelphia; Eva teaches elementary students in Washington, DC; and Ellie studies psychology and Italian at Dickinson College in Carlisle, Pennsylvania.

-Me with a couple of pets.
-Note the well-worn sneakers.
+Me with a couple of pets and wearing a pair of old sneakers.

 Me with my husband Rick (above).